KristianLyng/varnishfoo/chapter-3.rst

 what is already there.

-Many of the parameters Varnish exposes are meant for tweaking very complicated parts of Varnish, and even the developers may not know the exact consequence of modifying it, this is usually demonstrated through a warning, e.g.::
+Many of the parameters Varnish exposes are meant for tweaking very intricate parts of Varnish, and even the developers may not know the exact consequence of modifying it, this is usually flagged through a warning, e.g.::

         # varnishadm param.show timeout_linger